-Special Collections and University Archives is pleased to announce a newly published finding aid for the Paula Gunn Allen papers (Coll 519).
+Special Collections and University Archives is pleased to announce a newly published finding aid for the Edward Philip McKean-Smith collection of presidential autographs (CA M193).
 The finding aid is available on Archives West.